cross-seed/cross-seed.org/docs/tutorials/data-based-matching.md

    the directories from `dataDirs` entirely.

 3. You want to cross seed from `TorrentClientA` to `TorrentClientB`.
-In this case, you can set `dataDirs` to the path of the downloaded data (e.g `/data/torrents/tv`) in `TorrentClientA`, and configure `cross-seed` with `TorrentClientB` only.
+In this case, it's **_STRONGLY_** recommended to use the `readonly:` feature for the [`torrentClients`](../basics/options.md#torrentclients) option.
+Setting this on `TorrentClientA` will prevent `cross-seed` from injecting torrents into it but will still use it as a source for matches.
+This prevents any issues with duplicate torrents between clients.

+   a.
+If you cannot use the `readonly:` feature, you can set `dataDirs` to the path of the downloaded data (e.g `/data/torrents/tv`)in `TorrentClientA`, and configure `cross-seed` with `TorrentClientB` only.
 This will likely create duplicate torrents seeding in both clients, ensure you will be following your tracker's rules.

 :::